ewolff/service-mesh-primer/manuscript/04-Example.md

 In a Kubernetes environment, Istio adds over 20 Custom Resource Definitions (CRDs), which demonstrates the complexity of the Istio API and the richness of configuration options.
 On the one hand, this allows full customization, but on the other hand it clearly affects the usability.
-Istio's technical complexity however was drastically reduced by the monolithic control plane in Istio 1.5.
+Istio's technical complexity, however, was drastically reduced by the monolithic control plane in Istio 1.5.

 ## Overview {#section-example-overview}